-- The Dragonborn of Skyrim, who was been born with the soul and blood of a dragon (who are otherwise known as aedric spirits), but has the body of a mortal.
+- The Dragonborn of Skyrim, who was been born with the soul and blood of a dragon (who are otherwise known as aedric spirits), but has the body and mind of a mortal.

 - The Hito-Shura in Shin Megami Tensei III: Nocturne is a curious case - the catalyst for his transformation into a half-demon was an artificial parasite forcefully implanted against his will.
 The implications are also notable; it is mentioned demons are wholly subservient to their nature in return to their immortality, and that humans are able to shape their own destinies, but are mortal in exchange, leaving the Hito-Shura as a truly interesting being with the best attributes of both races with none of the downsides - as lampshaded by a Loa near the entrance of the Labyrinth of Amala.

 - In The Legend of Zelda: Skyward Sword, it is eventually revealed that the Royal Family of Hyrule is descended from the goddess Hylia, as the first Zelda was her mortal reincarnation.

 - In Dark Souls, all humans have a touch of divinity since each carries a fragment of the Dark Soul, a Lord Soul that is fundamentally different from the Lord Souls wielded by the gods.

 - Divinity in Fate/stay night is somewhat arbitrary and is ranked; the closer you are to the gods, the higher the rank.
 This results in heroes such as Gilgamesh, who is two-thirds divine (Rank A), but has his divinity reduced to Rank B since he himself dislikes the gods, and Medusa, who has had her divinity reduced severely after being transformed into a demonic creature.